 In 2008 a counterfeit version of the drug thinner heparin that came from China was suspected to be the cause of as many as 81 deaths. — (Blackstone, Fuhr & Pociask, 2014)

-- You have a serious condition for which there is no effective treatment in the U.S.
+- If you have a serious condition for which there is no effective treatment in the U.S.

-- The drug is not sold or promoted to U.S. residents.
+- If the drug is not sold or promoted to U.S. residents.

-- The drug is not considered to have an unreasonable risk of side-effects.
+- If the drug is not considered to have an unreasonable risk of side effects.

-- The individual can verify that the drug is for personal use.
+- If the individual can verify that the drug is for personal use.

-- Typically, no more than a 3-month supply of the drug is imported.
+- If typically, no more than a three-month supply of the drug is imported.

 LegitScript and ASOP Global found that about half of all Chinese online pharmacies are illicit, which is below the global average.
 Globally, about 96% of internet pharmacy websites are operating illegally.